top of page

 Presented by Dr. Sara Skretta, Sr. Director of Accreditation, Placement & Licensure/Certification Officer, University of Nebraska - Lincoln and Kristen Finley, Supervisor of Elementary Personnel Services, Lincoln Public Schools, Lincoln, NE

-Talent management is more crucial than ever as education faces unprecedented workforce shortages.
-This interactive session will provide participants with how to strategically navigate challenges and optimize talent resources within their district.
-Actionable strategies and insights on key topics like strategic talent acquisition, talent development and upskilling, retention strategies, collaborative partnerships, and adaptive leadership will be provided.
+and upskilling, retention strategies, collaborative partnerships and adaptive leadership will be provided.
 Join us to expand your talent management skills during a workforce shortage while maintaining educational excellence.

 12. I’ve Got 99 Problems, But Substitutes Ain’t One!

-Presented by Jamie West, Non-Instructional Recruitment Partner, Lake County Schools, Tavares, FL, Andy Moore, Director of Human Resources, Shelby County Schools, Shelbyville, KY and Tina Limner, Director, Employee Systems & School Support, Puyallup School District, Puyallup, WA
+Presented by Jamie West, Instructional Recruitment Partner, Lake County Schools, Tavares, FL, Andy Moore, Director of Human Resources, Shelby County Schools, Shelbyville, KY and Tina Limner, Director, Employee Systems & School Support, Puyallup School District, Puyallup, WA

 Have a substitute problem that needs fixin’?
 Join our session and we’ll help give you tips and tricks for substitute management success.
-In this session, you’ll learn how to create a substitute teacher program within your district, manage that program, and give that program longevity with purpose.
+In this session, you’ll learn how to create a substitute teacher program within your district, manage that program and give that program longevity with purpose.
 This session will be interactive and serve both beginners and intermediate substitute program managers.
-Let’s discuss what steps you can take toward substitute management success and how to remain proactive instead of reactive toward any bumps in the road.
-We’ll also peel back the layers of various components to a happy substitute teacher pool including but not limited to professional development, pay incentives and structures, and retention programs.
+Let’s discuss what steps you can take toward substitute management success

 bottom of page